dequelabs/Deque-University-for-Android/.github/ISSUE_TEMPLATE/1--attest-support.md

 ---
 name: '1: Attest Support'
 about: 'Problems with Attest?
-This is the place for that. '
+This is the place for that.'

 ---

-TITLE: A concise form of your issue OR if the error message is short, copy it here!
+TITLE: A concise form of your issue OR a shorthand error message if available!

 Describe your problem here.

 ### Technical Details

 A short description of the environment you're working in.
+ - Application Version: ???
- - Device: [e.g. iPhone6]
+ - Device: [e.g. iPhone6, Galaxy S8]
- - OS: [e.g. iOS8.1]
+ - OS: [e.g. iOS8.1, Android 5.1]

 Any other context that may be helpful.

-### Screenshots (If Applicable)
+### Screenshots
 If applicable, add screenshots to help explain your problem.

-### Error Message (If Applicable)
+### Error Message
-If an error message is being shared, share it verbatim here.
+If an error message is available, share it verbatim here.